leeyunsik1999/326-final-team-omega/docs/Work Distribution/milestone1_dist.md

 ### Details
 - [x] Implement two main buttons that navigate to habits page and pictures page
 - [x] Implement sub-buttons that leads to theme (planned, nothing concrete yet), add habits, and settings (planned, nothing concrete yet) page
-- [ ] Finish up part0 for milestone 1 markdown
+- [x] Finish up part0 for milestone 1 markdown
+- [ ] Responsible for Part 1 and Part 2 descriptions of homepage in markdown

 ## Other Page Frameworks
 ### Details